JMencius/LongBow/README.md

 ## Introduction
 Longbow is a python-based predictor for quality control of basecalling output of oxford nanopore sequencing.

-It accept the `FASTQ` file for input and predict:
+It accepts the `FASTQ` file for input and predict:
 1. the basecalling software was used (Dorado or Guppy);
 2. the Nanopore flowcell version (R9 / R10);
-3. the major guppy basecaller version(Dorado0, Guppy2, Guppy3/4, Guppy5/6);
+3. the major basecaller version(Dorado0, Guppy2, Guppy3/4, Guppy5/6);
 4. the basecalling mode (FAST, HAC, SUP, NONE)

 ## Installation
-Longbow can operate in most modern operation system with Python 3.7+ environment.
+Longbow can operate in most modern operating system with Python 3.7+ environment.
 ### Option 1.
 Build an conda virtural environment
 The `ont-longbow.yaml` file is also included in the release, which you can recreate the author's python environment using the following command.
 ```bash